Nudity in religion: Islam

-The practice known as veiling of women in public predates Islam in Persia, Syria, and Anatolia.
+The practice known as purdah, i.e. the veiling of women in public, predates Islam in Persia, Assyria, and India.
 Islamic clothing for men covers the area from the waist to the knees.
 In the medieval period, Islamic norms became more patriarchal, and very concerned with the chastity of women before marriage and fidelity afterward.
 Women were not only veiled, but segregated from society, with no contact with men not of close kinship, the presence of whom defined the difference between public and private spaces.

 Islamic countries are guided by rules of modesty that forbid nudity, with variations between five schools of Islamic law.
 The most conservative is the Hanbali School in Saudi Arabia and Qatar, where it is widespread for women wear the niqab, the garment covering the whole body and the face with a narrow opening for the eyes.
 Hands are also hidden within sleeves as much as possible.
 The burqa, limited mainly to Afghanistan, also has a mesh screen which covers the eye opening.
 Different rules apply to men, women, and children; and depend upon the gender and family relationship of others present.
 The Sunni scholar Yusuf al-Qaradawi states that looking at the intimate parts of the body of another of either sex must be avoided.
 For women after puberty, the prohibition includes the entire body except the hands and face.
 However, hands and face may be shown only if they may be viewed without temptation.
 Men must cover themselves from the navel to the knees.
 Shame dictates that the genitals should be covered even when a person is alone.
 The dress of women must not only cover virtually the entire body, but cannot be either transparent or close-fitting to reveal the shape of the body.
 When onlookers are close relations, prohibitions for women do not include hair, ears, neck, upper part of the chest, arms and legs.
 The same exceptions are also made for men seeing women to whom they are proposing marriage.